te0006/micropython-ota-updater-gogs/README.md

 ## Internals

-Execution of `src/main.py` calls `updater.update()` checking `.version` file with the SHA of the latest commit.
-If they are different it will create a new directory and pull down the `src` sub-directory.
+Execution of `main.py` calls `updater.update()` checking `.version` file with the SHA of the latest commit.
+If they are different it will create a new directory and pull down the `src` sub-directory of that repo.
 Once complete, the old `src` directory is deleted and the new copy is moved in its place.
 After that it will execute `src.main` with the following kargs:
 ```
 import src.main
 src.main.start(env=env, requests=lib.requests, logger=logger, time=t, updater=updater)
 ```

 Note: main.py and boot.py in the pyboard's root directory are never overwritten by the OTA update; they remain as they were transferred by `make rsync` .
+The OTA updater only installs into the 'src/' folder  of the pyboard.

 ## Secrets

 The files `src/wifisettings.py` and `src/nodesettings.py` are used to store secrets that will be used to configure the pyboard's WiFi, or will be passed to `main.start()`, respectively.
 These files SHALL NOT be stored in the repository, and so they will not be updated via OTA.
-Thus they need to be transferred/updated manually by `make rsync`.
+Thus they need to be transferred/updated manually by `make rsync` which will put them in the pyboard's root directory, where they won't be affected by OTA updates.

 ## Interval Updating